kcc/sanitizers/memtagmalloc/README.md

   added in future).
 * Software shadow is implemented to imitate MTE w/o the hardware.

-MTMalloc vs
+MemTagMalloc vs
 [Scudo Malloc](https://llvm.org/docs/ScudoHardenedAllocator.html):
-* MTMalloc is experimental, not ready for production use.
+* MemTagMalloc is experimental, not ready for production use.
-* MTMalloc is tailored towards effective GC scan and a non-FIFO quarantine.
+* MemTagMalloc is tailored towards effective GC scan and a non-FIFO quarantine.
-* MTMalloc allows experimentation with hardware memory tagging without the hardware or simulators (via compiler instrumentation).
+* MemTagMalloc allows experimentation with hardware memory tagging without the hardware or simulators (via compiler instrumentation).
-* MTMalloc does not hardnen against buffer overflows (unless MTE is enabled).
+* MemTagMalloc does not hardnen against buffer overflows (unless MTE is enabled).
-* Still, Scudo and MTMalloc share some design ideas and we may eventually incorporate some of the MTMalloc ideas into Scudo.
+* Still, Scudo and MemTagMalloc share some design ideas and we may eventually incorporate some of the MemTagMalloc ideas into Scudo.

 ## Get and Build
 Make sure you have a recent clang++ installed.